nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 #### GP Connect bookable prompt ####

-If a slot is amended to become 'GP Connect bookable' and the [enablement switch](#enablement-switch) is set to ON, and the slot's schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the slot's schedule.
+If a slot is amended to become 'GP Connect bookable' and the [organisation switch](#organisation-switch) is set to ON, and the slot's schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the slot's schedule.

-If a schedule is amended to become 'GP Connect bookable' and the [enablement switch](#enablement-switch) is set to ON, and the schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the schedule.
+If a schedule is amended to become 'GP Connect bookable' and the [organisation switch](#organisation-switch) is set to ON, and the schedule is not linked to a service, the user **SHALL** be prompted and required to select a service from the service list (or a 'Not applicable' option) to link to the schedule.

-### Enablement switch ###
+### Organisation switch ###

 The organisation configuration **SHALL** include a service ID filtering enablement switch that allows a user at a provider organisation to enable or disable service ID filtering for their organisation.

-The organisation enablement switch **SHALL**:
+The organisation switch **SHALL**:

 - control service ID filtering enablement for the current organisation
 - only be controlled by appropriate staff logged on at the provider organisation